oculus42/scoto/README.md

 `Scoto` includes `bind` and `binder` as well.
-These provide the ability to create a new nested context instead of binding the current `Scoto`. `binder` provides a sort of *partial applicaiton* to allow easy reuse of a particular bind behavior.
+These provide the ability to create a new nested context instead of binding the current `Scoto`. `binder` provides a sort of *partial application* to allow easy reuse of a particular bind behavior.

 ```javascript
 function getMethodsWithContext(context, nest) {